Ernst von Raben: Military career

-On March 13, 1897, Raben joined the 120th Infantry Regiment as a lieutenant.
+On March 13, 1897, Raben joined the 120th (2nd Württemberg) Infantry "Emperor William, King of Prussia" as a lieutenant.
 On April 5, 1901, he resigned from the Army of Württemberg and joined the Cameroon Protection Force the following day.
 He was first stationed in the so-called grasslands and took part in the Ngolo Expedition from August to October 1901.
 In June 1905 he was involved in combat against the Falli in northern Cameroon.

 In February 1906 he returned into Württemberg service, back to his old regiment.
 On February 25, 1907, he was promoted to first lieutenant, without a formal commission as such, and in March he went on leave to London for six months.
 On August 6, 1907, he resigned from the army again and rejoined the Cameroon protection force.
 In November 1907 he became post leader in Dikwa and in 1910 and 1911 he was deputy resident of the German Chadseeländer.
 On January 27, 1913, he was promoted to captain and on May 30, 1914, he took over the leadership of the 3rd Company in Mora in the far north of Cameroon.

 During this time, Raben developed a personal interest in the local peoples as he learnt their languages and recorded some of their lives through a series of photographs.